LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `tabling`
-	simple example of using tabling directives within objects (requires Logtalk to be run with B-Prolog, SWI-Prolog, XSB, or YAP)
+	simple example of using tabling directives within objects (requires Logtalk to be run with a backend supporting tabling)

 - `testing`
 	some examples of writing unit tests